oggewallgren/MATMOD-Modules/Problem Modules/Module1.md

 ![](up4points1.jpeg)
 With a simple equation system we get an equation that fits the points.
 But when adding $(4,5)$ we see that it doesn't fit the curve of the function anymore.
 We would have to redo all the work and create another equation.
 This would have to be done for all new points pivoting from the function curve.
 ### Least squares method
-The least squares method takes the error from each points in relation to the line, squares each error and then add them alla together.
+The least squares method takes the error from each points in relation to the line, squares each error and then adds them all together.
 The "error" in this case is each point's $y$-distance from the linear approximation.

 The least square method is only useful when we have more data points than parameters, that is, when we have a overdetermined system because it gives an approximation to a system that rarely has a solution.
 When the data points are too incosistent and more than the parameters, we get this overdetermined system that has to be approximated to be described.
 If the case were that we had fewer data points than parameters, the system becomes under constraint and we would have an infinite number of solutions to describe it.
 Therefore making an approximation using the least squares method meaningless.

-The Mathematica Fit function find the line that best fits the data.
+The Mathematica Fit function finds the line that best fits the data.
 ### b)
 To fit the points we use the formula for $\hat{Y}=\beta_0+\beta_1x$
 $$